The growth of the internet and cloud computing has caused a massive expansion of accessible information, held in data centres.

 Staying at the forefront of energy efficiency is the only way to keep costs down while maintaining reliability.
 There are many opportunities available for system improvement and significant energy savings.

 To operate efficiently, assess where power is being consumed by systems and if the cooling capacity is correctly aligned to IT loads.

-NABERS for data centres measures the energy efficiency and environmental impact of data centres.
+National Australian Built Environment System (NABERS) for data centres measures the energy efficiency and environmental impact of data centres.
 It is available in three rating streams: